kevin-tofu/scikit-topt/docs/optimization.rst

 - :math:`\lambda_v` is the derivative of the volume penalty,
 - :math:`\eta` is a step size or learning rate.

-This log-space formulation ensures the density remains positive and can be interpreted as a multiplicative update in a transformed space.
+This approach improves numerical stability and ensures that the density remains positive throughout the optimization process.

 **Advantages**: